 Chaminade has three hiking trails on the resort’s 200+ acres: the short half-mile green loop near the main building, the 1 1/4 mile red trail or the 1 3/4 mile blue trail, which was our selection.
-The hiking trail map can be downloaded on Chaminade’s website and one is provided at check-in as well.
+The hiking trail map can be downloaded on the Chaminade’s website and one is provided at check-in as well.

 The red and blue trails wind through soaring Eucalyptus & Redwood trees, a babbling stream, miles of lush greenery and past the Lindwood Lodge where Judge Curtis Lindley built a summer home in the early 1900s on the property.

 There’s no excuse for missing a workout at Chaminade.
 The fitness center is large, with a great selection of top of the line equipment and machines including treadmills, ellipticals, stair machines, and bikes.
-If group sessions are more your style, yoga, Zumba, pilates or circuit training classes are offered most mornings and some evenings.
+If group sessions are more your style, yoga, Zumba, Pilates, or circuit training classes are offered most mornings and some evenings.

 Spa at Chaminade